- Recognize that supervision is adapted for varying developmental levels and varying activities.

 Keeping Children Safe: Maintaining Accountability for Children

 Because school-age children move around the facilities, it is important to have methods and strategies in place for ensuring that all children are accounted for at all times.
-According to Caring for Our Children:
+Good accounting methods, according to Caring for Our Children, include:

 - Count children by matching name to face.